erinbaq/Python-Music-Modulator/README.md

 # PythonProjects
-Miscellaneous projects coded with Python
+Python code for a music modulator